 Social proofing your website

-Social proofing works on the idea that the actions and attitudes of people around us affect our own behavior.
-It is used extensively in marketing to gain people’s trust and give them confidence in a businesses products or services.
+Social proofing is the idea that the actions and attitudes of people around us affect our own behaviour.

-Used properly social proofing can help you to grow your business and establish your brand.
+Social proofing is used in marketing to gain people’s trust and give them confidence in products or services and used properly it can help you to grow your business and establish your brand.

 Testimonials are a powerful marketing tool that can be used on your website and across your other marketing channels.
 If you’re going to use testimonials make sure you validate them by referencing the person and business that the testimonial is from.